-Carlevaro stressed that guitar players could rely on more than a set of muscles to achieve a given task and that it was the artist's responsibility to use the most apt set of muscles for any given job.
-This is the theory behind the concept of “fijación” a concept which considers the annullation of certain larger or smaller muscle groups, in order to achieve specific types of sounds and movements.
+Carlevaro stressed that guitar players could rely on more than a set of muscles to achieve a given task and that it was the artist's responsibility to use the aptest set of muscles for any given job.
+This is the theory behind the concept of “fijación” a concept that considers the annulation of certain larger or smaller muscle groups, in order to achieve specific types of sounds and movements.

-The worst part about not being able to eliminate left hand noises, was that I did not even know how I produced them in the first place, therefore, finding a way to eliminate them was actually two problems in one.
-He made me look into my left hand movements in slow motion and then would ask: "What would you have to do in order to eliminate that squeak?"...
+The worst part about not being able to eliminate left-hand noises was that I did not even know how I produced them in the first place, therefore, finding a way to eliminate them was actually two problems in one.
+He made me look into my left-hand movements in slow motion and then would ask: "What would you have to do in order to eliminate that squeak?"...
 I would look again at my left hand in slow motion... and before I knew it I had the answer(s) or at least some of them.
 He would then proceed to guide me through the rest.
 That was Carlevaro's teaching.
 Think, think and think again.
 The outcome was obvious: you would be making your own technique one musical passage after the other.
 Regarding pieces, he emphasized that you learn technique through the repertory and not the other way around.
 In other words, you chose the repertoire according to your personal musical taste, when a given challenge appears, you make your own exercise.
-Technique is a creative process.
+The technique is a creative process.

-I translated simultaneously for Carlevaro in several occasions during conferences he dictated in Latin America and the only time I was not completely clear on his thoughts and ides, was when he started philosophizing about music, and the role of the guitar in world events...his technical concepts were never hard to understand...let alone translate.
+I translated simultaneously for Carlevaro on several occasions during conferences he dictated in Latin America and the only time I was not completely clear on his thoughts and ideas, was when he started philosophizing about music, and the role of the guitar in world events...his technical concepts were never hard to understand...let alone translate.

 When examining players wasting so much energy compensating for the anatomically wrong postures, Carlevaro used to simply say:- "They would play much better and for longer, with better, more natural postures."